ZSShen/Skyline/README.md

 ##Introduction

-A research project for Windoes PE which tries to discover the similarity among a file and its obfuscated instances using different types of packers.
+A research project for Windoes PE which tries to discover the
+similarity among a file and its obfuscated instances using
+different types of packers.

-Specifically, it transforms a givien file into the distribution model of n-gram tokens using a set of binary blocks selected by heuristics.
-Such frequency model will be the core material for similarity comparison.
+Specifically, it transforms a givien file into the distribution
+model of n-gram tokens using a set of binary blocks selected by
+heuristics.
+Such frequency model will be the core material for
+similarity comparison.

 Currently, this project focuses on the n-gram model generation.
-For the applications like clustering and classification for similar PE files, one can fork the project as the core utility for system integration.
+For the applications like clustering and classification for
+similar PE files, one can fork the project as the core utility
+for system integration.

 ##Usage
 ###1.
 Source Building
-    The project can now be utilized only under the Linux-related platform.
+The project can now be utilized only under the `Linux-related platform`.

 It can be divided into two parts:
-        The engine which controls the entire workflow.
++ The engine which controls the entire workflow.
-        The plugins for binary block selection and model generation.
++ The plugins for binary block selection and model generation.

 For the two aspects, the default selected plugins are:
-        Retrieve the section with maximum average entropy.
++ Retrieve the section with maximum average entropy.
-        Generate the frequency model with descending order.
++ Generate the frequency model with descending order.

-    Besides, the engine can provide the graphcial report to visualize the tend of distribution.
-For this, please make sure that the "gnuplot" utility is already installed.
+Besides, the engine can provide the graphcial report
+to visualize the trend of distribution.
+For this, please
+make sure that the `gnuplot` utility is already installed.

 On the other hand, the engine can be built for normal or debug version.
-    For debug version, please make sure that the "valgrind" utility is already installed to turn on the memory usage inspection.
+For debug version, please make sure that the `valgrind` utility is
+already installed to turn on the memory usage inspection.

 ####1.1 Source Tree
     |-- Makefile